peter-ai/LLMSteer/README.md

 Data used in this work is accessible [here](https://www.dropbox.com/scl/fi/o0bqsm5osdm3wsotg7i5e/llmsteer_data.tar.zst?rlkey=8u4t506zpm42vst5w1l4slxca&st=logxe3pp&dl=0) and can be unzipped with the following command: `tar --zstd -xvf llmsteer_data.tar.zst`

+The list of hints used in this work originate from [Bao](https://dl.acm.org/doi/pdf/10.1145/3448016.3452838) and can be found in the online appendix [here](https://rmarcus.info/appendix.html)

 **Full paper can be found on arXiv [here](https://arxiv.org/abs/2411.02862)**

 You can find me at [peterai.me](https://peterai.me)